-June makes gardening look easy—like we’ve totally got this.
-(We do.)
+June makes gardening look easy.
 If the heat and humidity hold off, we’ll barely have to break a sweat to accomplish the most urgent tasks: to stop and smell the roses and accept compliments.
-But a temperate June is also when we polish the garden’s draft.
-A few additions to the to-do list and a little attention to detail will reward us with a bumper crop of beauty well into the more challenging months of high summer and fall.
+But a few additions to the to-do list will reward you with a bumper crop of beauty well into the more challenging months of high summer and fall.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.